 This committee is responsible for researching and making recommendations to the Select Board regarding the improvement and maintenance of the quality of Martin’s Pond.
 It also initiates and maintains programs held at the pond.

 This regulatory board hears proposals for trailer space rent increases.
 Cannot include trailer park owner or renter.
 Meets as needed.

-This commission develops rates, regulations and budgetary information concerning the Town water supply for use by the Board of Selectmen.
+This commission develops rates, regulations and budgetary information concerning the Town water supply for use by the Select Board.
 Meets as needed.

 This committee assesses needs, establishes goals and develops programs to better serve the community's youth.